soomla/knowledge-base/src/documents/cocos2dx/cpp/Grow_FraudProtection.html.md

 <div class="info-box">General information about Fraud Protection available in this [article](/university/articles/Grow_FraudProtection).</div>

-In order to turn on Fraud Protection in cocos2d-x, you need to enable additional params to your Store config depending on a billing provider.
+In order to turn on Fraud Protection in cocos2d-x, you need to enable additional params in your Store config depending on a billing provider.

 *iOS*